STOC 2018

 Discovering the Roots: Uniform Closure Results for Algebraic Classes under Factoring

-Pranjal Dutta, Nitin Saxena, and Amit Sinhababu
+Pranjal Dutta, Nitin Saxena ORCID logo, and Amit Sinhababu

 (Chennai Mathematical Institute, India; IIT Kanpur, India)